 Click here for a print friendly version.

-In this piece, we outline our method in reviewing performance, highlight some key charts and data, and reference the best and worst of the desk for 2021.
+In the second edition of our review, we again outline our method in reviewing performance, highlight some key charts and data, and reference the best and worst on the desk for 2022.
+Click here to review our 2021 edition.

-This analysis only uses recommendations on credit securities (i.e. bonds/hybrids/convertibles) and not our Fund Research.
+This analysis is focused on recommendations on credit securities (i.e. bonds, hybrids, and convertibles) and not our Fund Research.
 All BondAdviser recommendations are timestamped and stored externally in digital format.
-Such data has been extracted and performance has been calculated in the form of the unannualised holding period return (HPR) and the annualised internal rates of return (IRR).
+Such data has been extracted and performance has been calculated in the form of both the unannualised holding period return (HPR) and the annualised internal rates of return (IRR).
 The start date of performance is determined by the date of a change in rating.
-The final date of performance is also determined by the date of a change in rating, or where such date is not applicable, the maturity/call date – or in the event of the security remaining outstanding, the last trading date of the year.
+The final date of performance is also determined by the date of a change in rating, or where such date is not applicable; the maturity/call date.
+In the event of the security remaining outstanding, the final date used for calculations is the last trading date of the year.

-This accounts for why the analysis pool consists of 207 recommendations, whereas the total amount of recommendations for the year was 363.
-The “missing” recommendations, for example, is where a Hold recommendation is updated, but remains a Hold.
+This accounts for why the analysis pool consists of 218 recommendations, whereas the total amount of recommendations for the year was 349.
+The “missing” recommendations, for example, is where a security has a Hold recommendation and new research is published, with the recommendation unchanged as a Hold.
 We make this distinction in a better attempt to model hypothetical portfolio performance.

-In determining alpha (α), we have opted to be more granular with our assessment – compared to that of simplifying the analysis with a broadly used metric such as the AusBond Composite Index (BACM0).
-In using a more characteristic benchmark than BACM0, generally, our investment grade securitites that are fixed rate are compared against the AusBond Credit Index (BACR0), investment grade floating rate securities are compared against the AusBond Credit FRN Index (BAFRN0), while high-yield or non-rated securities are compared against the Solative FIIG Australian High Yield and Non-Rated Bond Index (SOLFAUHY).
+In determining alpha (α), we have opted to be more granular with our assessment – compared to that of simplifying the analysis with a broadly used benchmark metric such as the AusBond Composite Index (BACM0).
+In using a more characteristic benchmark than BACM0, generally, our investment grade securitites that are fixed rate are compared against the AusBond Credit Index (BACR0); investment grade floating rate securities are compared against the AusBond Credit FRN Index (BAFRN0); while high-yield or non-rated securities are compared against the Solactive FIIG Australian High Yield and Non-Rated Bond Index (SOLFAUHY).
+Our alpha calculations use the IRR of both the benchmark and the security recommendation over the time period of the recommendation.

-Otherwise, regulatory capital is compared against our proprietary index platform, which uses a rules-based, market-weighted calculation of total return (on a franked basis where applicable).
-Tier 2 securities are compared against the BondAdviser Australian Tier 2 Index (BAAUT20DNTR), which excludes issuers of risk outside that of Australia and New Zealand.
-AT1 Hybrid Securities are compared in two formats, firstly, against that of the Australian issuer, AUD market (BAAUAT1DFTR) and secondly, against a more comparable risk profile, split up by the Big Four banks (BAB4AT1DFTR) and the non-majors (BANMAT1DFTR).
+Otherwise, regulatory capital is compared against our proprietary Index Platform, which uses a rules-based, market-weighted calculation of total return (on a franked basis where applicable).
+Tier 2 securities are compared against the AUD-denominated BondAdviser Australian Tier 2 Index (BAAUT20DNTR), which excludes issuers of risk outside that of Australia and New Zealand.
+AT1 Hybrid Securities are compared in two formats, firstly, against that of the Australian issuer, AUD-denominated market (BAAUAT1DFTR) and secondly, against a more comparable risk profile, split up by the Big Four Banks (BAB4AT1DFTR) and the Non-Majors (BANMAT1DFTR).
 Unlike all the other benchmarks, these two differ slightly in that securities must have an expected term to call of greater than a year.

 We have used BACM0 as a low watermark in some charts for reference.
 Additionally, exclusive to Figures 7-8, we have calculated alpha differently, based on APRA’s requirements of using BACM0 as the benchmark.

-Analysing our results is done across multiple criteria, including nominal returns, time adjusted returns and opportunity costs.
-Furthermore, we separate recommendations by type; in terms of Subscribe, Buy, Hold and Sell.
+Analysing the Research Team’s results is done across multiple criteria, including nominal returns, time adjusted returns, and opportunity costs.
+Furthermore, we separate recommendations by type; in terms of Subscribe, Buy, Hold, and Sell.
 Lastly, we separate by sub-asset type.
-Subscribe is a primary market recommendation, of which we issued 13.
-This year we did not issue any Do Not Subscribe recommendations.
-The remaining recommendations are in the secondary market.
-Across 2021 we crystalised 41 Buys, 30 Sells and 123 Holds.
+It is worth noting a Subscribe recommendation is different as it is a primary market recommendation, while Buy, Hold and Sell all apply to secondary markets.
+In 2022, we issued 11 Subscribe recommendations and did not issue any Do Not Subscribe recommendations.
+Across 2022 we crystalised 45 Buys, 29 Sells, and 133 Holds.

 Benchmarking Against Your Future, Your Super